josephluck/internote/README.md

 # 🚨 Fair warning!

-Internote is currently in **beta** status.
+Internote is currently in **beta**.
 This means that it's not ready for production use and your content may be erased at any time.
 You've been warned!

 # What does it look like?